Gaining Coaching Confidence and Evolving the Sport of Ultimate

 Jack—‘I want to see the sport evolve’

 “I stayed up late every night last year watching all the talks and taking notes on them.
-After the conference, I saw a job opportunity with Ulty Results that was basically doing that professionally!
-When Melissa asked if I wanted to help organize this year’s conference, it was an easy decision.
+After the conference, I saw a job opportunity with the UAP that was basically doing that professionally!
+When Melissa asked if I wanted to help organize this year’s conference, it was an easy decision."

 “I feel very driven to become the best coach I can be.
 It feels very rewarding personally to develop myself and I want to share that with as many people as I can.
 I want to see the sport of ultimate evolve, and I feel blessed to be in a position where I can help push forward knowledge on the tactics of the game and nuances of teaching them.
 I'm glad so many other people want to learn as well and I'm really just so excited to be able to help make this all happen.”